📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 So here’s the real play:

 Trade only when you can afford to lose it.
-Not as your main hustle, not as your day-to-day job — because unless you’re built for stress, you’ll be arguing with your monitor like it owes you money. 🖥️💢
+Not as your main hustle, not as your day-to-day job — because unless you’re built for stress, and are one of the top dogs in trading who easily earn hundreds of thousands a month with experiences stacked like the great wall of china , you’ll just end up arguing with your monitor like it owes you money. 🖥️💢

 Trading can pay, sure.
 But it’s risky — and risk should be managed, not worshipped.